GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/unified-origin-trial/index.md

       <td>
 <a
 href="/docs/privacy-sandbox/fenced-frame/">Fenced
-Frames</a></td>
+frames</a></td>
       <td>
-Fenced Frames added to the origin trial.
+Fenced frames added to the origin trial.
 See the FLEDGE guidance for experiment usage.</td>
     </tr>
   </tbody>